Digital Product Management

 2. By Norwegian vocational upper secondary education

-• Documented craft certificate (fag og svennebrev)
+• Documented relevant craft certificate (fag og svennebrev)

 3. Prior learning and work experience